lynl7130/DeepL_Baby/Papers/FGFA.md

 * temporal coherence on feature level
 * aggregate nearby features along the motion paths
 * single-frame baselines in ImageNet VID

+## Introduction

+### State-of-art object detection method in still images
+a two-stage structure:
+* deep CNN: generate a set of feature maps over the whole input
+* shallow detection-specific network: generate results from feature maps

+### Why this won't work on videos?